Chapter 3 : May I Have This Duel?

 She shudders.
 "Don't remind me."

 Professor Breech weaves between the pairs.
 "SWITCH!" he shrieks.

 The final spells fly across the room and everyone trades partners.
-Dom immediately latches onto Sean, a 'Puff boy I know she's been eying for awhile.
+Dom latches onto Sean, a 'Puff boy I know she's been eying for awhile.
 A bright-eyed girl slides in front of me.

 "Clemence!
 Have you got a partner yet?"